 The holder of a put option purchased from the Company will have the option, exercisable during a specific time period or at expiry, to sell the securities underlying the option price per security.
 In such case, the Company will be obligated to acquire a security at a strike price, which may exceed the then current market value of such security.
-If, however, the option is out-of-the-money at the expiration of the put option, the holder of the option premium.
+If, however, the option is out-of-the-money at the expiration of the put option, the holder of the option will likely not exercise the option and the option will expire.
+In each case, the Company will retain the option premium.
 By selling put options, the Company will receive option premiums, which are generally paid within one business day of the writing of the option.
 The Company, however, must maintain cash equivalents in an amount at least equal to the aggregate strike price of all securities underlying the outstanding put options that it has written.
-If at any time during the term of a put option may exercise the option and the Company will be obligated to acquire is below the strike price, the holder of the option may exercise the option and the Company will be obligated to acquire a security.
-In such case, the Company will be obligated to acquire a security.
-In such case, the Company will be obligated to acquire a security at a strike price, which may exercise the option and the Company will be obligated to acquire a security at a strike price, which may exceed the then current market value of such security.
-If, however, the option is out-of-the-money at the expiration of the put option, the holder of the option will be obligated to acquire a security at a strike price, which may exceed the then current market value of such security.
-If, however, the option is out-of-the-money at the expiration of the put option, the holder of the option will likely not exercise the option will expire.
+If at any time during the term of a put option or at expiry the market price of the underlying securities is below the strike price, the holder of the option may exercise the option and the Company will be obligated to buy the securities from the holder at the strike price per security.
+In such case, the Company will be obligated to acquire a security at a strike price, which may exceed the then current market value of such security.
+If, however, the option is out-of-the-money at the expiration of the put option, the holder of the option will likely not exercise the option and the option will expire.
 In each case, the Company will retain the option premium.